Semthart28/DART-5/README.md

 In this repository, we're upgrading the DART robot for traffic light detection.
 DART is a robot, created at the TU Delft and instructions for building your own DART can be found [here](https://github.com/Lorenzo-Lyons/DART).
 In this repository, you'll find:
 + <b>Build instructions</b> for physical changes we made.
 + <b>Software for Traffic Light Detection</b> in order that the DART recognises a traffic light and which light it's currently displaying.
-+ <b>Control</b> a simple control alogrithm that lets the DART drive autonomously without crashing.
++ <b>Control</b> a simple control alogrithm that makes sure the DART stops for a red light and continues for a green light.

 # Physical Changes We Made to DART
 The physical changes we made to the DART: